Who is YOUR starfish?

 We teachers can be like that boy, saving one student at a time.
 Taking care of each one we come in contact with and hoping they will do better, grow up, learn more, try something new.
 Students are our starfish.
 They come to us in droves and patiently we work with them, guide them, teach them and hope that they take those experiences and grow.

-I love hearing stories from other teachers who have run into students years later and the student tells them how much they loved their class, or what a difference the teacher made in their life.
+When we get the chance to hear this, it is very powerful!
+I love listening to stories from other teachers who have run into students years later and the student tells them how much they loved their class, or what a difference the teacher made in their life.
 I have a couple of those stories myself.

-Just last week, I ran into another couple of students I had when I taught middle school.
+Just last week, I ran into a couple of students I had when I taught middle school.
 One in particular I had come across in town a few times over the years.
-He had been in my music class, I had coached him in basketball and he even joined my chorus in his last year at the school.
+He had been in my music class.
+I had also coached him in basketball.
+He even joined my chorus in his last year at the school.
 (I think just to bug me!)
 Now he is 28 and looked like he had been having a rough time.
 After the three of us talked for a bit and got caught up, we talked a little deeper on how things were going.
-I could tell that seeing me was a refreshing moment, knowing that after all these years, I still care.
+I could tell that seeing me was a refreshing moment.
+He could tell that after all these years, I still care.
 That student is one of my starfish.

-One day in the grocery store, I ran into a former student, now grown-up who, after some small talk, told me that I was the reason he made it through middle school in a certain teacher’s classroom.
-I, according to him, gave him some sort of validation in the hallway when the other teacher was watching and he distinctly remembered her being more respectful to him in class after that.
+One day in the grocery store, I ran into a former student.
+He was all grown up and on his own.
+After some small talk, told me that I was the reason he made it through middle school.
+That I had helped him with how one certain teacher portrayed him.
+I, according to him, gave him some sort of validation in the hallway when the other teacher was watching.
+He distinctly remembered her being more respectful to him in class after that.
 I didn’t recall the incident at all, but it clearly made a difference to him.
-Having him tell me that was just so gratifying.
+Having him tell me that was very gratifying.
 That student is one of my starfish.

 Don’t ever underestimate the value you bring to students’ lives!